 The couple was given 29 penalties in the settlement agreement as a result of their actions, including a fine for $300,000, $25,000 for administrative costs, and $3.3 million to be given back to people they?ve hurt through the years.
 Chandramattie Dave is also now permanently banned from trading securities while Ravindra Dave is banned for 20 years.
 They can no longer manage investment funds or serve as officers or directors of any companies that deal with securities.
 We can all breathe a bit better now.

 Worried that you?re dealing with the wrong sort of people?
 Invest in your future by getting answers with the help of private investigation services.
-Contact us today to find out more how we can help you against fraud.
+Contact us at our Mississauga Head office today to find out more how we can help you against fraud.
 When it comes to investing, it is always better to be safe than sorry!